NFU meets Defra to discuss impacts of global conflict on UK food supply chain

 The NFU is:

-- Engaging with the supply side, to understand the pressures they are facing, such as the AIC with respect to fertiliser and Fuel Industry UK on red diesel.
+• Engaging with the supply side, to understand the pressures they are facing, such as the AIC with respect to fertiliser and Fuel Industry UK.

 Get support

 Are you concerned about the Iran war and the impact it could have on your farm business?
-Tell us what information you need on NFUonline in the form below.
+Tell us using the form below, giving examples of how it’s affected your business and information you want to see on NFUonline.
+The information you provide will be processed in line with our Privacy Notice.
 If you have a specific, individual enquiry, contact NFU CallFirst on 0370 845 845 for free initial legal advice and guidance and for assistance with the potential contractual issues that may arise.
+The NFU’s legal team has also produced general guidance on contracts, answering your questions relating to issues with input supplies.